-During 2021/22 the Internal Audit team delivered a comprehensive programme including:
+During 2022/23 the Internal Audit team delivered a comprehensive programme including:

-- A number of core systems audits which were designed to suitably assist the external auditor to reach their 'opinion' and other corporate systems for example governance. - A number of operational systems, for example, compliments and complaints, safeguarding, planning applications, bereavement services were looked at to maintain and improve control systems and risk management processes or reinforce oversight of such systems.
+- a number of core systems which were designed to suitably assist the external auditor to reach their 'opinion' and other corporate systems for example governance, and, - a number of operational systems, for example, procurement, projects, grants, and GDPR were looked at to maintain and improve control systems and risk management processes or reinforce oversight of such systems.

-Internal Audits' work programme helps to assure Audit, Governance and Standards Committee that the framework and statement can be relied upon based on the following:
+Internal Audits' work programme helps to assure Audit, Standards and Governance Committee that the framework and statement can be relied upon based on the following:

-- Evidence streams which were verifiable and could be relied upon. - Monitoring and reporting mechanisms were in place to report issues. - These streams and reporting mechanisms are embedded in the RBC governance process.
+- Evidence streams which were verifiable and could be relied upon - · Monitoring and reporting mechanisms were in place to report issues, - These streams and reporting mechanisms are embedded in the RBC governance process

-Internal Audit reports are considered by the relevant Head of Service and Director of Finance and Resources, before submission to the Audit, Governance and Standards Committee for further scrutiny.
+Internal Audit reports are considered by the relevant Head of Service and Director of Finance and Resources, before submission to the Audit, Standards and Governance Committee for further scrutiny.

-In relation to the cc reviews that have been undertaken, all have been finalised.
-There were no Audits returned with an assurance level of 'limited.'
+In relation to the reviews that have been undertaken, all have been finalised.
+There were two Audits returned with an assurance level of 'limited," Debtors and the Mail Ledger which reflects the documented issues linked to the implementation and rectification of the Council's new financial system.